-All foster children and teens, regardless of age, placement agency or your own financial status, are eligible for Medicaid.
+All children and teens in foster care, regardless of age, placement agency, or your own financial status, are eligible for Medicaid.

 Free School Lunches

-If your foster child or teen is enrolled in a Virginia public school they are eligible for free school meals.
+If your child or teen in foster care is enrolled in a Virginia public school they are eligible for free school meals.
 The application process varies per school, but the program covers meals, both breakfast (where available) and lunch, offered at your school.

 Respite Care for Foster Parents

-Respite care is a support service offered to foster parents that allow another provider to temporarily step in and provide care.
-Circumstances are not limited, but may include scenarios like…
+Respite care is a support service offered to foster parents that allows another provider to temporarily step in and provide care.
+Circumstances are not limited but may include scenarios like: